dhbradshaw/react-native-redux-storage-middleware/README.md

 https://github.com/dhbradshaw/react-native-redux-storage-middleware

-## Why does this package exist?
+## Why: Have and follow a simple pattern for connecting local storage to the redux global state.

-I wanted a simple pattern to follow for connecting local storage to the redux global state.
 This package encodes that simple pattern for React Native apps.
+A sister package will encode the same pattern for ReactJS.

 ## How do I use it?